elementary-Inc/blog/_posts/2022/2022-07-02-updates-for-june-2022.md

 </figcaption>
 </figure>

 Major shoutouts to Jeremy who took ownership on printer settings this month.
-We landed several design improvements including making it clearer to add and remove printers, improvements to the way ink levels are shown, a redesign print queue, and much more information descriptions when selecting a print driver.
-You can now also clear the print queue per printer, and the sidebar and print queue are much more reliable.
+We landed several design improvements including making it clearer to add and remove printers, improvements to the way ink levels are shown, a redesign print queue, and much more informative descriptions when selecting a print driver.
+You can now also clear the print queue per printer—a convenient privacy feature for shared computers—and the sidebar and print queue are much more reliable.

-## Files
-Fixes:

-Renaming with the same name no longer shows an error dialog Ctrl + A when renaming now selects all the text in the entry Selecting multiple items with Shift + Arrow keys now works properly The appearance of the cursor now matches the action The Trash sidebar item can no longer be removed Network sidebar plugins such as NextCloud are now added correctly Duplication of subfolders in ListView under some circumstances is fixed Bookmarks are now highlighted when a file they can accept is dragged onto them Folders not being restored properly under some circumstances is fixed Show confirmation dialog in file chooser before overwriting an existing file Ctrl + V now always pastes into background folder Shift + Ctrl + V now pastes into selected folder if there is one

-## Tasks
-Add offline support for newly created task lists in case its configured for the account Automatically synchronize a task list whenever it is selected or the network becomes available again

-## Notifications
-Fix missing icons in some cases

-## Camera
+## And More

-Support MJPEG cameras
-Take a photo or video on secondary-click

-Show error in case no camera device is available Ensure brightness, contrast, and mirror continue working after taking a photo Wider hardware compatibility (e.g. StarBook Mk V) Ensure photos saved properly
-Minor updates:

-Improved performance and reliability
-Updated translations
+Notifications was updated to fix some cases where notification bubbles weren't showing the correct icon.
+The network indicator now correctly reports info for WPA3 networks and does a better job handling VPNs.

 ## Get These Updates